poorvipravallika06/TEAM-94/README.md

 By reducing cognitive load and increasing engagement, we enable students to learn faster, stay motivated, and become truly industry-ready without feeling burdened.

+PROBLEM STATEMENT :

+Engineering students face a growing gap between academic learning and the tools, technologies, and hiring expectations of top tech MNCs.

+Traditional learning methods and lengthy PDFs reduce engagement and increase cognitive load.

+Students struggle to stay motivated and industry-ready across multiple engineering domains.

+There is a need for an AI-driven, secure, and interactive platform that simplifies learning, increases engagement, and aligns education with real-world industry requirements.

+PICTORIAL REPRESENTATION :

 <img width="760" height="386" alt="image" src="https://github.com/user-attachments/assets/c7f9db99-72cd-44a3-be5a-dd6274a8bc05" />